mindspore-ai/docs/docs/mindinsight/docs/source_en/landscape.md

 ![landscape_analysis_train_1.png](./images/landscape_analysis_train_1.png)

-Figure 8: ResNet-50 Network 1-5 epoch Isoline Map
+Figure 8: ResNet-50 Network 1-25 epoch Isoline Map

 ![landscape_analysis_train_2.png](./images/landscape_analysis_train_2.png)

-Figure 9: ResNet-50 Network 80-90 epoch Isoline Map
+Figure 9: ResNet-50 Network 26-40 epoch Isoline Map

-As can be seen from Figure 8, at the beginning of training, when the loss scalar curve drops rapidly, the loss trajectory is almost perpendicular to the isoline; As can be seen from Figure 9, at the end of training, the loss curve is smooth, and there are multiple local best points in the Isoline Map.
+As can be seen from Figure 8, at the beginning of training, when the loss scalar curve drops rapidly, the loss trajectory is almost perpendicular to the isoline; As can be seen from Figure 9, at the middle stage of training, the loss curve tends to decline gently, and there are multiple local best points in the Isoline Map.
+To achieve the tutorial display effect, select as many intervals as possible to better display the effect.

 It is mentioned in the paper ([Visualizing the Loss Landscape of Neural Nets](https://papers.nips.cc/paper/2018/file/a41b3bb3e6b050b6c9067c67f663b915-Paper.pdf)) that the smoother the convergence point of the model, the stronger the generalization ability of the model.
 For ResNet networks with different widths (the width here refers to the number of input and output channels of each block of the network.
 The larger the number of channels, the wider the model.)

 ![loss_landscape_result_2](./images/loss_landscape_result_2.png)

-Figure 10: Loss Graphic Comparison-3D Map-Overlay-ResNet network overlapped by different widths (bottom (resnet_interval_1)-widths 4，top (resnet_interval_2)-widths 1)
+Figure 10: Loss Graphic Comparison-3D Map-Overlay-ResNet network overlapped by different widths (top (resnet_interval_1)-widths 4，bottom (resnet_interval_2)-widths 1)

 ![loss_landscape_result_3](./images/loss_landscape_result_3.png)